 Silex's investing heavily in China – aiming for the top

 MEMS manufacturer, Silex Microsystems, is in the process of building a new volume production plant in Beijing, China.
-This is the company’s first dedicated Pure Play MEMS Foundry operation in China, and Tomas Bauer, Senior Vice President, Sales & Business Development, has detailed the plans to Evertiq.
+This will be the first dedicated Pure Play MEMS Foundry operation in China, and Tomas Bauer, Senior Vice President, Sales & Business Development, has detailed the plans to Evertiq.

 Tomas Bauer"I have had the ambition, ever since I started at Silex in 2004, to develop Silex into a TSMC for MEMS and sensors.
 A world-leading manufacturing partner for customers who develop the most innovative technical solutions in MEMS,” Mr. Bauer explains.